-Credit cards with 0 APR for 21 months used to be common, but there’s only one credit card with no interest for 21 months right now: the Citi Simplicity card.
-Citi Simplicity’s 21-month 0% APR is for balance transfers.
-That’s the longest interest-free period of any balance transfer card, but there is a transfer fee of $5 or 5%, whichever is greater.
+Credit cards with 0% APR for 21 months used to be common, but there’s only one credit card with no interest for 21 months right now: the Citi Simplicity card.
+Citi Simplicity offers 0% for 21 months* on balance transfers only.
+That’s the longest interest-free period of any balance transfer card.
+But there is a transfer fee of 5% (min $5).
 And you have to transfer your balance within four months of being approved for an account to get the 0% rate.
-Citi Simplicity also offers a 0% APR on purchases for 12 months.
+Citi Simplicity also offers 0% for 12 months* on purchases.
 Plus, there are no late fees or penalty APRs.

 The longest 0% APR credit cards are the Citi Simplicity Card (0% for 21 months on balance transfers), the U.S. Bank Visa Platinum Card (0% for 20 months on purchases and balance transfers), and the Wells Fargo Visa Platinum Card (0% for 18 months on purchases and transfers).
 They all have $0 annual fees, but watch out for transfer fees.…read full answer

 A long period of 0% interest can be really helpful if you need to make a big purchase but can’t pay it all off right away.
 You can avoid interest entirely if you pay in full by the time the intro rate ends.
 And if you can’t manage that, you’ll at least have a smaller balance when interest kicks in.